 Quality storm water management is necessary to maintain infrastructure and to protect our streams, rivers, and lakes from dangerous environmental hazards and pollutants.

-Ruekert & Mielke, Inc. (R/M) is highly experienced in completing the full range of storm water management and erosion control projects, from planning and design through construction review.
-We take a comprehensive approach to storm water management, looking at both short and long-term solutions as they relate to environmental concerns, land use plans, future population projections, and commercial development.
+Ruekert & Mielke, Inc. (R/M) has decades of experience in the planning, design, and construction review of storm water management and erosion control projects.
+We take a comprehensive approach to storm water management, looking at both short-term and long-term solutions as they relate to environmental concerns, land use plans, future population projections, and commercial development.

-R/M utilizes our web-based geographic information systems (GIS) portal as a primary communication and delivery tool for our storm water management projects.
-The GIS graphic interface provides a simple interface for water quality and flood control modeling results, providing community staff with an effective method to present results to elected officials and project stakeholders.
+We use AssetAllyTM, our cloud-based geographic information system (GIS), as a communication and delivery tool for our storm water management projects.
+This system offers a simple interface for water quality and flood control modeling results, providing community staff with an effective method to present results to elected officials and project stakeholders.

 Floodplain Modeling & Mapping

 Streambank Stabilization & Erosion Evaluations

 In-Stream Restoration & Improvements

 In-Stream Habitat Improvements